sovrynn/ecdo/3-FORECASTING/date-and-triggers/README.md

 Possible destabilization began noticeably around 1973 although contributory processes were likely in place much before.
 See Ethical Skeptic's first thesis.

+I personally think we may have decoupled in 1952, when the north pole wander abruptly slowed down and changed direction, before starting to sprint in a new direction since 1975 from which it has not changed course.

 ## S1 -> S2 Rotation Prediction: June 2030

 Nobulart prediction: Worst case S1 -> S2 as early as mid-2030, with S2 -> S1 in 2042/3.